TomerG711/DDPG_github/README.md

 This repository contains the code release for *Image Restoration by Denoising Diffusion Models with Iteratively Preconditioned Guidance* (***DDPG***).

-## Abstract

-Training deep neural networks has become a common approach for addressing image restoration problems.
-An alternative for training a “task-specific” network for each observation model is to use pretrained deep denoisers for imposing only the signal’s prior within iterative algorithms, without additional training.

-Recently, a sampling-based variant of this approach has become popular with the rise of diffusion/score-based generative models.
-Using denoisers for general purpose restoration requires guiding the iterations to ensure agreement of the signal with the observations.

-In low-noise settings, guidance that is based on backprojection (BP) has been shown to be a promising strategy (used recently also under the names “pseudoinverse” or “range/null-space” guidance).
-However, the presence of noise in the observations hinders the gains from this approach.
-In this paper, we propose a novel guidance technique, based on preconditioning that allows traversing from BP-based guidance to least squares based guidance along the restoration scheme.

-The proposed approach is robust to noise while still having much simpler implementation than alternative methods (e.g., it does not require SVD or a large number of iterations).
-We use it within both an optimization scheme and a sampling-based scheme, and demonstrate its advantages over existing methods for image deblurring and super-resolution.

 ## Supported degradations

 1. Super-Resolution (Bicubic)